Harry White (Irish republican): The IRA in the 1940s

 On arrival in the north, White was made Officer Commanding the IRA Northern Command.
 Kerins was arrested in Dublin in June 1944, and later tried for murder and hanged.
 White became the only member of the IRA leadership still free.
 A wanted man, he travelled around until work was arranged for him by supporters in Altaghoney.
-There, he worked as a handyman and barber and set up a dance band, also managing to acquire some explosives from a local Royal Ulster Constabulary officer who wanted rocks clearing from his field.
+There, he worked as a handyman and barber and set up a dance band, also managing to acquire some explosives from a local Royal Ulster Constabulary (RUC) officer who wanted rocks clearing from his field.
 For at least part of his time in Altaghoney, White served as the IRA Chief of Staff.

-White was finally captured and tried in October 1946, and was handed over to the Irish authorities; he was sentenced to death, but this was reduced to twelve years' imprisonment on appeal, a defence in which his former comrade Seán MacBride was involved.
-He was actually released early in 1948 following a change in government which left Mac Bride in a ministerial post.
+White was finally captured by the RUC Special Branch and tried in October 1946, and was handed over to the southern Irish authorities; he was sentenced to death, but this was reduced to twelve years' imprisonment on appeal, a defence in which his former comrade Seán MacBride was involved.
+He was actually released early in 1948 following a change in government (a coalition between the Fianna Fáil and republican minded party Clann na Poblachta) which left Mac Bride in a ministerial post.

 Later life

 Following his release, White remained active in the IRA, but in a less high-profile way, as he was married and settled in Dublin.
 He supported the Provisional IRA following its split in 1970, and was involved in smuggling weapons across the border.

-White published his autobiography in 1985 - actually ghostwritten by Uinseann MacEoin.
+White published his autobiography in 1985 – actually ghostwritten by Uinseann MacEoin.
 Entitled Harry, it attracted press attention for naming the IRA members who killed Kevin O'Higgins, names which Peadar O'Donnell separately confirmed.
 White's nephew, Danny Morrison, became a prominent Irish republican from the 1970s onwards.